shigekazukoya/CSharpMcpServer/README.md

   - Project creation and configuration prompts (CreateMcpServerPrompts)
   - Automated creation of necessary folder structures and project files
   - Automatic integration with solutions

-## Utilities

-- [McpInsight](CSharpMcpServer.Utility/McpInsight/Servers/README.md) - Debug and monitoring tool for MCP servers
-  - Real-time monitoring of communication between MCP clients and servers
-  - Interactive testing of MCP server commands
-  - Message display in an easy-to-analyze format
-  - Usable in all phases of stdio-based MCP server development

 ## Usage